uncle-barchen/ruqmoi/ruqmoi.md

   + upright: generosity, charity, sharing
   + reversed: strings attached, power and domination, stinginess
 + The Wanderer's Oracle: Heaven ‖ Wind
-  + poem:
-    These clouds came carelessly in view,
-    neatly nebulous, yet they know
-    the cold cash in heaven's coffers.
+  + poem: "Those clouds came carelessly in view. / Neatly nebulous, they denote / the cold cash in heaven's coffers."
   + situation: The Wanderer sees a blue sky laced with white, wispy cirrus clouds blown by winds aloft.
   + admonition: A change of weather will surely come soon, so prepare now to welcome that change when it does come.
 Meanwhile, make the most of fair weather and skies full of delightful patterns.